Volunteer – APPLICATIONS & SHIFT SCHEDULING NOW OPEN!

 WILL THERE BE A LUNCH PROVIDED FOR ME?

-If you are volunteering for the Sport Crew or any shift over four hours in length, you will be provided with a bagged lunch.
-All other shifts under four hours in length are responsible for their own food and snacks.
+If you are volunteering for any shift over five hours in length, you will be provided with a bagged lunch.
+All other shifts under five hours in length are responsible for the majority of their own food, but we will provide fruit and other snacks based on availability.

 CAN I VOLUNTEER IF I’M UNDER 19?